MarineRobotics/remote_controller/README.md

 ```
 $ launch_frontseat.sh
 ```
-:information_source: **important shutdown note**
+:information_source: **important: shutting down**
-  press ctrl + <c> once and wait for the sequence to finish automatically.
+  press ctrl + c once and wait for the sequence to finish automatically.
 This can take up to around a minute.

 ## Start the remote controller
 **Make sure the software is up to date**